jweb89/PC-Swaps-PHP-Challenge/README.md

 To view the PHP code code for the Twilio API simply navigate to the top right menu and choose the PHP option.

 You will need to create a Twilio account and create API keys.
 Please do not upload your keys with the project.
-Do however include some explanation regarding how the get the project running and where to add our own API keys to test it.
+Do however, include some explanation regarding how to get the project running and where to add our own API keys to test it.

 Once completed please send a github or similar link to support@pcswaps.com.